pytorch/alerting-infra/README.md

 - Matching rule: If an alert's title OR body contains "GitHub" (case-insensitive), the Lambda creates an issue in `github_repo` with the alert title/body.
 - The DynamoDB item records `Emitted_To_Github` (boolean) and, when created, `github_issue_number`.

+## License
+This repo is BSD 3-Clause licensed, as found in the LICENSE file.